jp1884/techvolution-vegas-baby/Techvolution_I_A_New_Identity/Techvolution-ANI.md

 Even the communists, fascists (and of course other ideologies too) confirm the power of technology by denying it to those they want to oppress.
 Each tries to bring technological progress to their society but do not understand technology grows by the same means as biology, because both are playing the same Game of Life in the eternal job of building and maintaining order before it falls apart.

 No broadly adopted system has applied evolutionary thinking to tools themselves.
 Tool ecosystems, like biological ones, grow, speciate, drift, and follow the other tenets of Darwin's evolution.
 The rise and fall of countries, peoples, nations and empires tracks this technological evolution more closely than we like to admit because it's a fate that affects us so much.
-The biggest different in our evolution is there is endless artificial selection, human storytelling, beliefs, and ideologies, that misinterpret and interfere with techvolution.
+The biggest difference in our evolution is there is endless artificial selection, human storytelling, beliefs, and ideologies, that misinterpret and interfere with techvolution.

 Thus, there are large spurts and conflicts we call civil wars, depressions, and revolutions that are a human story to explain natural events.

-We will see it better once we realize we are not Socrates.
-The grade-school teacher, late night television host, dock worker, or sales manager of a paper distribution company are not selfless observers of society like the famed ancient Greek condemned to drink poison by his own society for simply asking questions and doing what he thought was just.
+We will see it better once we realize we are not selfless beings.
+Perhaps not even our shining examples such as Socrates ever truly were.
+But for sure, the grade-school teacher, late night television host, dock worker, or sales manager of a paper distribution company are not selfless observers of society.
+We all have bills to pay.
+We shouldn't expect anyone to drop the toolset that feeds them while it still works, however poorly for the rest of society.
+People let go when the old tool stops paying—not a moment before, and no story will make them change their mind.

-Socrates, and his students, might find camaraderie in what biologists call shedding.
-Animals shed winter coats in spring, deer shed their antlers after mating—every lineage has structures it must let go when playing the game.
-What served you in one day can become a liability the next.
+I saw this in insurance claims all the time.
+When their tools stopped working, they craved a clear path to what's next.
+Give that to a person in a timely fashion, and they respond where a million stories fall flat.

-Yet, we hold onto our own branch on the tree of life, defending our outdated tools with stories—while expecting everyone else to drop theirs the moment it makes sense.
-Watch cable news today.
-Read about the scribes who fought the printing press in Gutenberg's time, or the biblical storytellers who fought Galileo.
+But if our tools still work, like a DVD in the Internet Age, we hold onto our own branch on the tree of life, defending our outdated tools with stories—while expecting everyone else to drop theirs the moment it makes sense.
+Watch cable news or visit a movie theater today to see it yourself.
+Or you can read about the scribes who fought the printing press in Gutenberg's time, or the biblical storytellers who fought Galileo.
 The pattern is the same: holders of outdated technology defending their position with stories, trying to keep the past alive long enough to preserve their status.

 Holding back evolution is a major cause of our social unrest, depressions, civil wars, and revolutions.
 Harmful artificial selection often blocks the mass-adoption of helpful new tools—countered, historically, by what some have called "the march of reason": helpful stories that get evolution moving again.

 To stop talking about creating justice, we can instead be intentionally building it.
 The first step is a technological identity.

 As renowned biologist Ernst Mayr says "individual life forms are the unit of selection."
 Meaning a polar bear is the unit of selection.
-Every polar bear depends on the ecosystem of which it is a member.
-It must find a way to do its job, and reciprocate, to earn the resources it needs to stay in the game.
+Species, groups, ecosystems are just a collection of individuals.
+Yet any individual can better herself without needing permission or waiting on anyone else.
+The polar bear doesn't serve her ecosystem—she serves herself and her cubs, and the working ecosystem is what all that work adds up to.
+Each lifeform must always play the game by earning her own resources or she leaves the board.

 Any other identity works against the ecosystem.
 Tool-use is virtually in our DNA.